-- 1. its focus on the nation state as the only unit of analysis - 2. its assumption that there is only a single path of evolutionary development for all countries - 3.
-Its disregard of transnational structures that constrain local and national development.
-There are three major predecessors of world-systems theory: the Annales School, the Marxist tradition, and the dependence theory.
-The Annales School tradition (represented most notably by Fernand Braudel) influenced Wallerstein to focusing on long-term processes and geoecological regions as unit of analysis.
+- 1. its focus on the nation state as the only unit of analysis - 2. its assumption that there is only a single path of evolutionary development for all countries by Fernand Braudel) influenced Wallerstein to focusing on long-term processes and geoecological regions as unit of analysis.
 Marxism added a stress on social conflict, a focus on the capital accumulation process and competitive class struggles, a focus on a relevant totality, the transitory nature of social forms and a dialectical sense of motion through conflict and contradiction.